Two dances, the first perfect score of the season and another surprise elimination twist mark the halfway point of “Dancing with the Stars.”

 Time for the second dance of the night.
 It’s called the “switch-up challenge.”
 This is when the couples dance side by side at the same time – but they won’t know what the music will be until the dance starts.
 Oh, and the music will change throughout the dance, in both style and tempo.

 The eight couples will dance in two groups of four.
 The first couple eliminated will get one judges’ point; the last couple dancing will get four extra points.
-The judges are looking to see how they cope with the music, keep on time, and handle those transitions.

 The second group is Amber, Brant, Elizabeth, and Leah.
 LMFAO comes on and they all start to hip hop, before switching to classical.
 Leah is out, and the salsa music begins.
 Elizabeth is out.
 Cue the 50’s rock jive.
 Brant is out.
 Amber gets four extra points.